WayneMRoseberry/WayneMRoseberry.github.io/_posts/2023-12-20-Diary-testing-an-AI-based-product.markdown

 started treating the text on the page as if it represented entities that would respond to clicks, inputs, user gestures.

+The bot I checked ("Breaking") did produce results more bizarre than some of the others.
+The "Exploratory" bot was less odd.
+I didn't do a full evaluation of the different bots.
+If I was on this full time, and I suspect we would be making decisions about which bots would get more priority.

 I am wondering if the bots are overwhelmed by page complexity.
 I am wondering if the way the extension presents its behaviors